 We’ll ensure this is included as a goal in your NDIS plan.
 You can change the goals in your plan at any time.

-Once you decide you would like to move out of residential aged care we’ll ask you to complete the Home and Living Supports Request Form .
-This helps us understand your daily support needs.
+Once you decide you’d like to move out of residential aged care we’ll talk to you about your daily support needs.
 Then we can discuss the home and living supports that best meet those needs.

 We’ll also discuss what supports you may need to help you achieve this.
 For example: